US seizes yacht owned by oligarch closely tied to Putin - NewsBreak

 Agents confiscated documents and computers inside the yacht that will be analyzed to confirm the real identity of the owner, it said.

 The U.S. Justice Department has also launched a sanctions enforcement task force known as KleptoCapture, which also aims to enforce financial restrictions in the U.S. imposed on Russia and its billionaires, working with the FBI, Treasury and other federal agencies.
-That task force will also target financial institutions and entities that have helped oligarchs move money to dodge sanctions.Senators call for dog breeding facility’s license to be revoked
+That task force will also target financial institutions and entities that have helped oligarchs move money to dodge sanctions.Twitter stock jumps after Elon Musk takes 9 percent stake in company

 The White House has said that many allied countries, including German, the U.K, France, Italy and others are involved in trying to collect and share information against Russians targeted for sanctions.
 In his State of the Union address, President Joe Biden warned oligarchs that the U.S. and European allies would “find and seize your yachts, your luxury apartments, your private jets.”